vasmks/portfolio-code-temp/README.md

 ### MA-Net

-`BubbleMasker` uses an MA-Net model with a ResNet34 encoder for speech-bubble segmentation.
+`ManetBubbleMasker` uses an MA-Net model with a ResNet34 encoder for speech-bubble segmentation.
 Its approximately 122 MB checkpoint is distributed separately and is not included in Git.

 - Filename: `toontra_manet_resnet34_bubble_segmentation.pth`